-NASA faces key engine test of its massive SLS moon rocket
+NASA completes key engine test of its massive SLS moon rocket

 The shortened January test came after sensors detected a problem with the hydraulic system that steers the rocket by moving the engines during flight.
 The issue would not have affected an actual launch because the space agency had set “intentionally conservative” limits to protect the rocket.

-After the test, there was another setback when NASA and Boeing had to replace a valve inside the rocket.
+After that shortened test, there was another setback when NASA and Boeing had to replace a valve inside the rocket.
 That, too, has been fixed, NASA said.

-NASA intends to use the SLS rocket, a towering behemoth to propel the Orion crew capsule, built by Lockheed Martin, to the moon as part of its Artemis program.
-NASA had hoped to launch the first flight, known as Artemis I, a mission that would fly Orion around the moon without any astronauts onboard, by the end of this year.
+The space agency intends to use the SLS rocket to propel the Orion crew capsule, built by Lockheed Martin, to the moon as part of its Artemis program.
+NASA had hoped to launch the first flight, known as Artemis I, a mission that would fly Orion around the moon without any astronauts aboard, by the end of this year.
 But given the recent delays, that appears unlikely to happen.

 If NASA is able to complete that mission, it will follow up with Artemis II, a flight with astronauts around the moon, followed by Artemis III, which would return astronauts to the lunar surface for the first time since the last Apollo mission in 1972.